henryglends/Bootstrap/README.md

 You can enable developer mode by sideloading any application.
 You can use [Sideloadly](https://sideloadly.io/), [AltStore](https://altstore.io/), or Xcode to sideload an application.

+## Why are my apps gone / not opening?
+Because of how the bootstrap works, your injected applications may stop working or disappear.

+For injected applications, you can either:
+1. Disable injection and respring
+2. Rebuild apps in Bootstrap

+For TrollStore apps, you can either:
+1. Refresh app registrations form your persistence helper
+2. Refresh icon cache in TrollStore

+Refreshing icon cache in TrollStore will make injected/Sileo installed applications disappear.
+Rebuild apps from within the Bootstrap app to make them appear again.

 ♡ dleovl